MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/3-exercise-set-up-azure-ad.md

-This exercise takes you through the process of creating Azure AD-related entities, including an Azure AD tenant and user and group objects.
-You'll use these entities in the next exercises of this module to access an Azure AD-integrated instance of an Azure Database for PostgreSQL single server instance.
+This exercise takes you through the process of creating and managingAzure AD-related entities, including Azure AD tenants, users and groups.
+You will start by creating a user account and two groups in the Azure AD tenant associated with your subscription, and adding the user to the first group.
+Then you will create another Azure AD tenant and a user account in that tentant.
+To conclude this exercise, you will add the user account from the second tenant as a guest account in the first tenant.
+In the subsequent exercises of this module, you will implement integration between an Azure Database for PostgreSQL single server instance and the first Azure AD tenant and grant access to its content to the two previously created groups.

 In this exercise, you'll: